MuLancer/APEuro/country/Britain.md

    >
   >The King then dissolved the Parliament and began his *Personal Rule as Charles* for eleven years
    >
-   >However, because Charles I insisted that Calvinist Scotland to follow
+   >However, because Charles I's failure of insisting Calvinist Scotland to follow _English Book of Common Prayer_, the Parliament was called again in order to raise funds
 * **Religion**:  Support for Arminian Wing of the Anglican Church
      * oppose to predestination
      * refused to deny that Catholics were Christians